LaurenceA/infrastructure/README.md

 There is a `--venv` command line argument for specifying the Python virtual environment to activate on the remote node (which tends to be quite difficult if it isn't hard-coded).

-To select gpus (CNU nodes only), use the `--gpumem` option.
-It takes a list of `11` (for 1080 and 2080 cards), `24` (for 3090's) and `40` (for 40gb A100s).
-You can give a list (e.g. `--gpumem 11 24`).

 To specify your HPC project code use the `-a` option.
-Jobs submitted on Blue Pebble will not execute without one of these.
-Your project code can be determined with
+Jobs submitted on Blue Pebble will not run without a project code.
+To get a your project code, ask your PI.
+Additionally, accounts can only run with certain project codes.
+To see what project code(s) are associated with your account, use
 ```
 sacctmgr show user withassoc format=account where user=$USER
 ```
-or by asking your PI.
+To get a project code added to your account, email `hpc-help@bristol.ac.uk`.

 ## Interactive jobs in Blue Pebble
 To get an interactive job with one GPU (either a 2080 or a 3090), use:
 ```
-lint -c 1 -g 1 -m 22 -t 12 -a hpc_project_code --gputype rtx_2080 rtx_3090
+lint -c 1 -g 1 -m 22 -t 12 -a hpc_project_code -q queue_name
 ```
 This should only be used for debugging code (not for running it).
 And you should be careful to close it after you're done.

 ## Choosing different cards, and the corresponding recommended CPU/memory resources (CNU nodes only)
 To run a job with only a specific type of GPU, use:
 ```
-lint -c 1 -g 1 -m 22 -t 12 -a hpc_project_code --gputype rtx_2080 rtx_3090
+lint -c 1 -g 1 -m 22 -t 12 -a hpc_project_code -q queue_name --gputype rtx_2080 rtx_3090
 ```
 (here, a 2080 or a 3090).